-Chiropractors do not treat diseases, they help to correct spinal misalignments that can cause health problems.
-Through regular adjustments, counseling on proper nutrition, exercise, and posture, the chiropractor can help you raise a child who is structurally and functionally sound.
+Chiropractors do not treat diseases; they help to correct spinal misalignments that can cause health problems.
+Through regular adjustments, and counseling on proper nutrition, exercise, and posture, the chiropractor can help you raise a structurally and functionally sound child.

-May people forget that the main cause for illness and injury in kids are accidents.
-They say that most of us will fall more before the age of 4 than any other time in the rest of your life.
-Another example of spinal stress include athletic activities.
+Many people forget that the leading cause for illness and injury in kids is accidents.
+For example, they say that most of us will fall more before the age of 4 than at any other time in our life.
+Another example of spinal stress includes athletic activities.
 Think about how the “sack” of a quarterback could twist a young spine or how pitching a ball can throw a vertebra out of alignment.
 These underlying injuries, if left uncorrected, can cause serious problems as the child grows into adulthood.
 Your family chiropractor can also help improve performance on and off the field by helping the body to function at its best.

-Through the lifecycle there are various stressors that can lead to imbalances in the body.
-When a chiropractor finds a vertebral subluxation in your child it is a response to a stressor.
+Throughout the lifecycle, various stressors can lead to imbalances in the body.
+For example, when a chiropractor finds a vertebral subluxation in your child, it is a response to a stressor.
 Unaddressed stress can and at some point will lead to an expression of symptoms.
 Here are some physical mental/emotional and chemical stressors in infants, children, and teens.

 |PHYSICAL STRESS||MENTAL/EMOTIONAL STRESS||CHEMICAL STRESS|

 |extended periods in baby seats||crying it out||toxic household products|

 |falls||sleep deprivation||hormones in food|

 |posture from gaming, texting & tablets||pressure to succeed||incongruent foods|

 When is the best time to start my child with chiropractic care?